oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

 ### Defining custom entity types

 After enabling Logging Analytics service the initial task will be to create entities for all components of the EM environment.
-Since there are not yet OOB entity types for the EM OMS and EM Agent components, we will create two custom entity types, "oem_oms" and "oem_agent", upfront using the OCI CLI e.g. from a Cloud Shell:
+Since there are not yet OOB entity types for the EM OMS and EM Agent components, we will create two custom entity types (_oem_oms_ and _oem_agent_) upfront using the OCI CLI e.g. from a Cloud Shell:
 ```
    Getting the namespace used by a tenant (required by the next commands):
    $ oci os ns get